Created Oct 20, 2014 08:40PM PST • Edited Jun 09, 2024 07:49AM PST

 Galaxy Quest came along during Tim Allen’s reign as Buzz Lightyear, making his performance as a self-infatuated intergalactic swashbuckler all the more delicious.
 He’s aping William Shatner / Captain Kirk, of course, one of the few SciFi stars bigger than Buzz Lightyear.
 Allen’s ability to go over the top in masculine exuberance is unparalleled.
 Notably, he’s the only crew-member not stricken with self-loathing.

 Sigourney Weaver plays the actress who plays the Communications officer, prized for her ability to repeat utterances from the computer and for her ample cleavage, not necessarily in that order.
-Weaver donned blonde wig and perhaps falsies for the role, enthusiastically throwing herself into self-knowing sex symbol, with her trademark intellect ever in evidence.
+Sexy Sigourney went blonde and unzipped, enthusiastically throwing herself into being a self-knowing sex symbol, with her trademark intellect ever in evidence.

 Alan Rickman disappoints to this American ear, though I admit that the refined Brit has never been my cup of tea.
 He plays the Spock-like character, though he’s stuck with prosthetic appliances that look downright Ferengi, the poor bloke.